yaaminiv/yaaminiv.github.io/_posts/2016-12-09-BCA-Assay-Trial-1.md

 - Vortexed to mix thoroughly

 #### **BCA Standards**
--Using the table below, added a designated amount of the Lysis Buffer to a specified solution in snaptop centrifuge tubes
+Using the table below, we added a designated amount of the Lysis Buffer to a specified solution in snaptop centrifuge tubes.
+Pulse three times on vortex to mix thoroughly

 | **Standard Vial** |        **Solution**        | **Lysis Buffer** |
 |:-----------------:|:--------------------------:|:----------------:|
 |       Vial B      | 375 µL BCA Working Reagent |      125 µL      |